intel/neural-compressor/docs/source/migration.md

 **Benchmark with Intel Neural Compressor 2.X**

 In Intel Neural Compressor 2.X, we optimize the code to make it simple and clear for the user.
 We replace `conf.yaml` with `BenchmarkConfig`.
-The corresponding information should be defined as:
+The corresponding information should be defined as (Note: the corresponding names of the parameters in 1.X yaml file are attched in the comment.):
 ```python
 from neural_compressor.config import BenchmarkConfig